grimme-lab/qc2-teaching/doc/programming.rst

    above, but this is usually not necessary.
-   If you find yourself comparing two logical expressions with each other, rethink the logic in your program first, most of the time is just some superfluous constuct.
+   If you find yourself comparing two logical expressions with each other, rethink the logic in your program first, most of the time is just some superfluous construct.
    If you are sure that it is really necessary, use ``.eqv.`` and ``.neqv.`` for the task.

-To negate a logical expression we use prepend ``.not.`` to the expression and to test multiple expressions we can use ``.or.`` and ``.and.`` which have the same meaning as their equivalant operators in logic.
+To negate a logical expression we use prepend ``.not.`` to the expression and to test multiple expressions we can use ``.or.`` and ``.and.`` which have the same meaning as their equivalent operators in logic.

 Repeating tasks
 ---------------